-\begin{enumerate} \item Given the normal of a projected point $n_i = \frac{\partial f(p_i);\mathbf{z})}{\partial p_i}$, estimate the 3D coordinates of the resulting tangent plane visible in the screen.
-The distance $d$ of the plane to each 2D pixel $(x,y)$ can be computed by solving a system of linear equations for the plane and camera projection, resulting in the following solution (we refer to the supplement for details):
+We construct the surface discs with the following steps: \begin{enumerate} \item Given the normal of a projected point $n_i = \frac{\partial f(p_i; \mathbf{z})}{\partial p_i}$, we estimate the 3D coordinates of the resulting tangent plane visible in the screen.
+The distance $d$ of the plane to each 2D pixel $(u,v)$ can be computed by solving a system of linear equations for the plane and camera projection, resulting in the following solution (we refer to the supplement for details):

-where $K^{-1}$ is the inverse camera matrix, followed by back-projection to get the final 3D plane coordinate:
+where $K^{-1}$ is the inverse camera matrix, followed by backprojection to get the final 3D plane coordinate:

-\item Estimate the distance between the plane vertex and surface point and clamp if larger than disc diameter:
+\item Estimate the distance between the plane vertex and surface point and clamp if it is larger than a disc diameter:

 \end{enumerate}